 What if an action resulted in an unexpected consequence?
 Why not avoid the linear mindset and allow exploration and discovery?
 You can provide humor in an unexpected moment or add an unusual twist to generic scenarios.
 When a learner encodes and stores information, an emotional reaction can serve as a mental index for locating the stored memory and corresponding information at a later date.

-7. Immerse the learner in 3-D challenges
+7. Immerse the learner in challenges

 8. Tell stories

-Humans seem to be hard-wired for telling and listening to stories.
+People are hard-wired for telling and listening to stories.
 They’re an age-old device for transferring knowledge and sharing information and values.
 Stories have a way of touching the emotions, because people perceive their own and others’ lives in a narrative form.

 The narrative device is effective in case studies, interviews, simulations and role-playing scenarios.
 Stories make content more memorable because their authenticity adds detail and emotion to content.
+See How to Write Compelling Stories.

 9. Use emotionally charged visuals

 Both pleasant and disturbing pictures elicit a physical response in the body and speak directly to emotional centers in the brain compared to neutral pictures.
-Images of facial expressions and dramatic gestures are known to arouse emotional reactions and have similar interpretations across many cultures.
+Images of facial expressions and dramatic gestures are arouse emotional reactions and have similar interpretations across many cultures.

 When instructionally appropriate, emotional pictures are an effective way to pique curiosity, gain attention and engage the audience because they evoke emotion.
 Does this photo on the left evoke an emotional response in you?